Papakura: Great South Road and the Invasion of the Waikato

-In the latter 19th century, Papakura was an important location for the kauri gum trade.
+Growing township of Papakura

+The village of Papakura grew in the 1860s and 1870s, with early industries including logging, farming, kauri gum digging, farming, and providing services for travellers along the Great South Road.
+By the early 1870s, the Papakura Hotel and Globe Hotel had become prominent structures in the town.
+In 1875, Papakura railway station opened, linking the town to Auckland to the north and Hamilton to the south.
+The opening of the railway station helped grow the profitability of dairy farming, which became a major industry in Papakura in the 1880s.
+By 1882, Papakura had grown enough to become a town district.

+The 1890s saw a major increase in kauri gum diggers visiting Papakura and Takanini, many of whom were Māori and Dalmatian immigrants.
 Papakura township was adjacent to the large Ardmore Gumfield (also known as the Papakura Gumfield), which stretched from Manurewa to Clevedon.
 By the 1900s, the gumfields started being converted into farmland and orchards.

 In 1911, the first controlled powered flight in New Zealand took place in Papakura.
 The flight took place inside a single paddock within the racecourse of the now-defunct Papakura Racing Club.
 The flight was piloted by Vivian Walsh and was carried out in a Howard Wright 1910 Biplane, the parts for which were imported from England in 1910 and assembled by members of the Auckland Aeroplane Syndicate.

+Papakura struggled to grow as a community between 1900 and 1919, due to repeated fires breaking out in the community, as well as the effects of World War I and the 1918–1920 flu pandemic.
+By 1914, the town had grown to have a population of 700.
+After the war, the Papakura Town District unveiled a memorial statue in 1921.
+The town flourished in the 1920s.
+By 1936 the population had grown to 1,793, and in 1938, the area had grown enough that Papakura became an independent borough.

 The Papakura Military Camp was established on the outskirts of the town in 1939 and remains an important base for the New Zealand Army, being the home of the New Zealand Special Air Service.
 The camp was initially built by the Stevenson family construction business.
-In the early 2000s some land was set aside for new housing developments.

-During the major reformation of local government in 1989, Papakura became a district.
-Prior to 1989, a smaller area was known as Papakura City.
-The new district included parts of the surrounding rural countryside that had previously been part of Manukau City.
-The newly amalgamated area was known as the Papakura District.
-Instead of being an independent city, as Papakura had been previously, the district became a part of the also newly-created Auckland Regional Council area.

-From October 2010, after a review of the Royal Commission on Auckland Governance, the various cities and districts of the Auckland Region were amalgamated into a single unitary authority, governed by the Auckland Council.
-As well as the Papakura District, the other cities and districts within the Auckland Region, such as the neighbouring Manukau City, as well as the regional council itself, were abolished with the entire area merged into a single authority.
-Papakura and the other suburbs of the former Papakura District are now in the Papakura Local Board within the Manurewa-Papakura Ward of the Auckland Council.
-The entirety of Papakura and the former district is included as part of the Auckland urban area for statistical purposes, forming part of its southern boundary.